ayatmustafa/categoriz-phone-number/README.md

 - Run php artisan migrate
 - Run php artisan serve
 - Get the Server running on (IP or Domain)/api and add it to .env in BASE_API_URL kye which is like .env.example
+- Run npm install
+- Run npm run dev

+## Describe task
+- model of customer which db layer that call customers table
+- helper which contain convertArrayToCollection function which is convert array to paginated collection
+- CountryController which contain index method which is return all countries with it's code
+- PhoneController which is contain filter with country and stat  method